hadley/recipes/recipes/main-beef/pot-roast.md

----
-name: Pot roast
+# Pot roast
-source: From Jeff & internet
+From: From Jeff & internet
----

 * A couple of pounds of cheap pot roast meat
 * 2 handfuls of 1-inch carrot slices